ripleyjones/Text-To-Speech-VisualBasic/README.md

-# hello_world
+# Text-To-Speech-VisualBasic
-My first repository.
-Learning how to work on GetHub.
-This is another comment.
+This is a tiny program I threw together because I needed my computer to read text and I couldn't find another solution that fit the bill.